 Now we need a sample file to start our fuzzing.
 Most promising are obscure file formats that GIMP still supports.
 A collection of potential input files can be found here.
 If possible we can also choose several input files that expose different features of the file format.
 However it's not trivially possible to fuzz several different file formats at once.

-For our example we will use tga files (Example file with no RLE compression, example file with RLE compression).
-We place them into the directory in-tga.
+file with RLE compression).
+We place them into the directory in-tga

 Finally we run AFL to fuzz GIMP: